Loading...

 Favailable in PDF and HTMLGlobal field synchronization reveals rapid eye movement sleep as most synchronized brain state in the human EEGCommentary icon2017-(9)Peter Achermann, Thomas Rusterholz, Roland Dürr, Thomas König, Leila Tarokh

-Favailable in PDFDecreased global field synchronization of multichannel frontal EEG measurements in obsessive-compulsive disordersNo comments yet icon2017-(8)Mehmet Akif Özçoban, Oğuz Tan, Serap Aydin, Aydin Akan
+Aavailable in HTMLDecreased global field synchronization of multichannel frontal EEG measurements in obsessive-compulsive disordersNo comments yet icon2017-(1)Mehmet Akif Özçoban, Oğuz Tan, Serap Aydin, Aydin Akan

 Favailable in PDFBrain Oscillations and the Importance of Waveform ShapeCommentary icon2017-(13)Scott R. Cole, Bradley Voytek